What is Source Water?

 A recent investigation conducted by the Environmental Working Group and the Iowa Environmental Council of Iowa DNR data private well data conducted between 2002 and 2017 found at least one test was positive for bacteria in 41% of wells, or 22,228 wells.
 It also found that the average concentrations of nitrate increased during the study period and many wells had very high nitrate averages, far above 10 mg/L. More than 1,000 wells had an average nitrate concentration above 30 mg/L, and 499 at or above 50 mg/L, with higher concentrations in more recent years.
 Because private well owners are not required to test their wells, the true scope of the problem is not yet understood.
 More information about this study can be found here.

 According to 2018 Iowa DNR private well tracking system, there are over 2800 active drinking water private wells in the UWR Watershed that have been tested by Iowa DNR.
 Several rural locations that serve the public outside of municipal service areas also operate water systems regulated by the DNR.
 The average depth of private wells in the UWR Watershed is 134 feet.
 The high percentage of shallow wells (53% less than 100ft) in the UWR Watershed magnifies the importance of surface and ground water quality.
+An interactive map is available through the Iowa Geologic Survey GeoSam system.

 Click on the image to view animation.